 According to rumours, he could not survive the royal disgrace.
 Some people drew the attention of Emperor Alexander II that Auguste Montferrand incorporated his portrait to the decoration of the Cathedral.
 He would have put his portrait among the paintings of saints.
 The emperor was very angry!
 During the consecration of the cathedral, he ignored Auguste Montferrand and didn’t even give him a hand.
 Montferrand felt so humiliated that after the ceremony he felt ill, went home and died a month later.

 Don’t miss the chance to see the lavish interiors of St Isaac’s Cathedral.
-Every square centimetre of the walls and ceiling is decorated with gold, painting, mosaics, stained glass…
+Every square centimetre of the walls and ceiling is decorated with gold, painting, mosaics, and stained glass.

 This cathedral blows out my mind every single time I see it.

 Church Of The Savior On The Spilled Blood

-Walking around the Nevsky Prospect in St Petersburg, every tourist definitely pays attention to the incredibly beautiful colourful church.
+Walking around the Nevsky Prospect in St Petersburg, every tourist definitely pays attention to the colourful Russian-style church.
 Indeed, red-brick walls with mosaics and multicolour domes are easily noticeable among rather strict classical buildings.

 I suppose that the Church of the Saviour on the Spilled Blood is one of the most recognisable places to visit in St Petersburg.
 I’m sure that if you post a photo of the church on your Instagram, you’ll get 10x more likes than usual! 🙂